 Several of the plants found in the garden are classified as 'heritage' or 'heirloom' varieties.
 Definitions vary, but generally, heirlooms are considered plant varieties with stable traits from one generation to the next.
 They are fairly similar to each other but are more diversified than the modern-day hybrid varieties found in today's grocery stores.
 They are open-pollinated and usually grown in fields where they self- and cross-pollinate.
 The advantage of heirloom plants is that they can continually be grown by carefully saving the seeds.
 A heritage plant can be one that has been successfully grown from these seeds which have been collected, dried, and replanted for many years.
 In 2014, approximately 50% of the plants grown in the summer vegetable plots of the garden are heirlooms.

 The Heritage Garden provides an opportunity for the audience to learn about key park themes as well as providing an outdoor classroom.
-As a part of Let's Move Outside initiative, students will not only get a chance to be active while outdoors, but they develop a greater relationship with their food sources through gardening.
 By creating an immersive experience the students and visitors gain a chance to physically interact with the resource, thus establishing a sense of ownership.